 A quick linear leg of the Baden Powell Trail in Deep Cove, Quarry Rock is a Vancouver-fave for a little Shinrin-yoku.
 It’s easy to find—just stop the car at Panorama Park and walk further along Panorama Drive to the trailhead.
 Or follow the crowds—notoriously busy, go before 9:00 a.m. on weekends for the best experience.
 Most reasonably active pups (and people) can manage this stroll—a short stair-climb leads to an undulating forested path and finishes at the namesake rock with expansive views over Indian Arm and east.

 Length: 5 km

-Another leg of the Baden Powell Trail, the hikes (walks, really) of Lynn Canyon Park are popular for a reason—lush evergreens, cascading falls, emerald river pools and a free-access suspension bridge that rivals the famous (and $40) Capilano Suspension Bridge.
+The hikes of Lynn Headwaters Park are popular for a reason—lush evergreens, cascading falls, emerald river pools and, if you hike a bit further south, you'll reach a free-access suspension bridge in adjacent Lynn Valley Park (on leash).
 This well-maintained trail network is a great place to introduce Fido to hiking and to socialize the pup with people and dogs—of which there will be many.
 Weekdays or early on weekends offer the best chances of in-park parking, otherwise you may have to leave the car outside and hoof-it in.